-Most of the route is tarred road except for the last section of approximately 1 hour.
-The tarmac portion is however in sub standard condition in places which includes stretches with potholes, while the last unpaved portion can be bumpy and dusty, which however for some simply adds to the adventure of getting to the wilderness.
+We often get asked ' How is the road to Masai Mara' by prospective clients planning their safari.
+Well, most of the route is actually a tarred road except for the last section of approximately 1 hour.
+The tarmac portion is however in sub standard condition in certain places which includes a few stretches with potholes, while the last unpaved portion can be bumpy and dusty, which however for some simply adds to the adventure of getting to the African wilderness.

 A road in Masai Mara in the Western side of the reserve

 The Nairobi - Mai Mahiu - Narok highway heading to Masai Mara